 This is precisely what ADD-Powr components do for audio reproduction.
 Black backgrounds are dynamically excited by vocal and instrumental sounds being fully expressed.
 The barrier and veil that once kept listeners from being one with the music is removed.
 This sensation is truly stunning.

 ADD-Powr™ technology is Algorithm Digital Defined Power™.
 It is unique because it addresses the quality of electrical environments: Energy is added to electrical signals and systems.
-ADD-Powr™ products are electrical environment conditioners rather than AC power line conditioners.
+ADD-Powr™ products are electrical environment conditioners rather than AC line conditioners.

 ADD-Powr offers three approaches, algorithms, or programs to affect electrical environment tuning and harmonic resonance.